 † Our price includes your flights for which we have allowed a reasonable budget However, at your time of booking, should the cost of your flight exceed this budget, we reserve the right to charge a supplement, which we will advise you of before we confirm your reservation.
 Flight supplements are payable in full at the time of booking.
 The date of operation, and flight times are subject to change and availability will be confirmed at the time of booking.

-Day 2 - After a leisurely breakfast we will depart for the historic capital of the Netherlands – The Hague.
+Day 2: After a leisurely breakfast we will depart for the historic capital of the Netherlands – The Hague.
 There will be time to explore this delightful city before we continue to the picturesque town of Delft, after which we will return to your hotel to relax before dinner and your second night’s stay.
+Please note: 18 April is a Saturday departure and days 2 & 3 of the itinerary may be reversed.

-Please note: details of this itinerary were correct at the time of printing.
+Please note: details of this itinerary were correct at the time of placing online.
 The tour order and content may be subject to change due to local conditions, and Omega Holidays reserves the right to make such changes if necessary.